JonJagger/cyber-dojo/readme.txt

 Once you have chosen your dojo the CyberDojo server will ask you to choose
 o) your animal avatar  (eg Pandas)
    The avatar provides identity for each laptop participating in the kata.
-   If a laptop has to be retired during a kata a new laptop can easily replace it.
+   If a laptop has to retire during a kata a new laptop can easily replace it.
 o) your language (eg C++)
-   Each language corresponds to a subfolder of cyberdojo/languages
+   Each language corresponds to a subfolder of cyberdojo/languages/
 o) your kata (eg Prime Factors)
-   Each kata corresponds to a subfolder of cyberdojo/katas
+   Each kata corresponds to a subfolder of cyberdojo/katas/

 Adding a new language
 =====================
-Create a new subfolder under cyberdojo/languages Create a manifest.rb file in this folder (see below)
+Create a new subfolder under cyberdojo/languages/ Create a manifest.rb file in this folder (see below)

 Adding a new kata
 =================
-Create a new subfolder under cyberdojo/katas
+Create a new subfolder under cyberdojo/katas/
 Create a manifest.rb file in this folder (see below)